My Amazon listing says this in the right side buy box:

 There’s no rhyme or reason to the process Amazon is using to remove the active buy buttons, nor for re-adding them, nor for leaving some old books alone vs. removing the buy buttons from other older book pages on their site.
 Neither Ingram nor Amazon is providing real, correct information to publishers or authors about what’s happening behind the scenes.
 Based on correspondence I have received from some employees at Ingram’s printing division, they are NOT happy with Amazon, which is a no-brainer since they’re the ones fielding the first round of complaints from publishers and authors, and they’re the ones processing countless “tickets” with Amazon support, with very little success.

 I recently asked Ingram for an official statement about the situation that we and other publishers can give to authors about this situation.
-My request went unanswered.
+They stated they are under contract with Amazon to print/ship books to Amazon in 24 hours and that Amazon does still have the printer/Ingram print/ship books directly to Amazon’s customers.
+Amazon chooses where each order will be shipped.

 Obviously, Amazon and Ingram are still butting heads.
-I really don’t understand why Ingram isn’t being forthcoming with publishers and authors about what’s really going on.
 Perhaps legal action is brewing.

 In the meantime, each time Amazon changes a book’s availability, that increases the chances that an author is going to complain directly to Amazon.
 And, once that author is in contact with Amazon, Amazon can then pitch their printing division to the author, thus bypassing the publisher (and Ingram) altogether.